skinanalytics/frontend-test/frontend-dev.md

 We don't want you to over-engineer the solution but be prepared to extend the functionnality in the next step of the interview process.
 Finally, we ask you to submit a solution that you'd be happy to go live with and works "out of the box”.

 Please create a local git repository (or clone this one) and then commit to this as you work.
-When you have finished please zip up the whole folder (including the .git folder) and email it to recruitment@skinanalytics.co.uk.
-Please do not make your solution public.
+When you have finished please zip up the whole folder (including the .git folder) and email it to recruitment@skinanalytics.co.uk. *Please do not make your solution public*.

 Please include any setup instructions and keep the setup steps simple.
 Your solution should be working on latest versions of Firefox and Chrome but don't worry about any browser inconsistencies.